RICE In-Depth

 In addition to the above category awards, there are some permanent awards:

-The previous year's winner of the Omurice Award gives this to their favorite video.
+The previous year's winner of Omurice gives this to their favorite video.
 It is similar to an honorable mention, and may have a different name when awarded.
-The recipient of the Okonomi Award receives a special double-sided award certificate.

 The Umami is the most-liked themed video.
 The theme is changed every year and is announced at the end of the previous year's RICE Awards video.

-The coordinator chooses the theme, but the entrants ultimately decide what videos qualify and win the Umami.
-The winner of this award receives a unique RICE-related sticker along with their certificate.
+The coordinator chooses the theme, but the entrants ultimately decide what videos qualify and win Umami.

 Participation in the theme is optional and has no bearing on the other awards.

-Voted on by all RICE participants, this is awarded to the most-liked video that did not make finals.
+Voted on by all RICE entrants, this is awarded to the most-liked video that did not make finals.

 Voting Phases